younglilbird/Archive-GT-Courses-Materials/README.md

-# GT Courses Materials
+# Georgia Tech Courses Materials

-### some of GT courses materials that I took, including Physics, Math and Computer Science
+### Some of Georgia Tech courses materials that I took, including Physics, Math and Computer Science